When Shanghai’s streets start steaming with more heat than your neighbourhood barbecue joint and the

 Break out your best bikini and board shorts for westward den of iniquity The Mansion’s

-weekly themed pool parties every Saturday through the summer (weather permitting).
-The 100RMB entrance ticket includes five drinks, and you can take your own meat and veg to grill on the communal barbecue.
-The party starts from 1pm and moves indoors after 10pm.
+themed pool parties through the summer (weather permitting).
+The 150RMB entrance ticket includes five drinks, and you can take your own meat and veg to grill on the communal barbecue.
+Follow 'the-mansion' on WeChat for upcoming party details.

 On the 58th floor of the Ritz-Carlton Pudong, open-air bar Flair